Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

-Truly open source nature of Otto allows open STEM education, we collect feedback from different workshops and schools around the world that are already using Otto DIY in their classroom and depending of the openness of this educational places we organize the lesson material and share as well, some people are teaching electronics connections with Fritzing and the physics behind, other code with Arduino then collaborative coding with Github, other to create open source APPs in app inventor, other how to design 3d models with accessories for Otto using openSCAD or TinkerCAD or Fusion 360.
+Truly open source nature of Otto allows open STEAM education, we collect feedback from different workshops and schools around the world that are already using Otto DIY in their classroom and depending of the openness of this educational places we organize the lesson material and share as well, some people are teaching electronics connections with Fritzing and the physics behind, other code with Arduino then collaborative coding with Github, other to create open source APPs in app inventor, other how to customize with arts & crafts, other how to design 3d models with accessories for Otto using openSCAD or TinkerCAD or Fusion 360.

 Who is Otto DIY+ (PLUS)?